 - PCI-DSS – never integrate cardholder data unless it is first tokenized and has been approved by your PCI-DSS governance processes.

 - GPDR – EU/UK residents are not protected without a Data Processing Agreement (DPA) in place.
 You can request a DPA by emailing email@example.com

 - HIPAA – never integrate ePHI patient data unless a BAA has been executed between your company and Celigo.

+You should collect or integrate only the minimum personal data needed to accomplish your purpose, to comply with best practices for handling and using personal data.
 This practice should be designed in from the time you first collect the data, and subsequent processing of any kind should take the same approach: is the data absolutely necessary for the job at hand?

 You are responsible for any newly created endpoints or endpoints connecting with integrator.io.
 Some integrations may extract data from one source to populate resources at another new endpoint.
 This may be an ongoing process, and the new endpoint can be used for many diverse purposes.
 You are responsible for verifying the security of these endpoints.
 When developing integrations that use these endpoints, you take full responsibility for protecting your data with robust security and backups when stored in source and destination systems.